So, you’ve decided to try something new and exciting? Something that will pay off a hundred fold in terms of your health

 Plant Based Diet Benefits and Pitfalls

 Don’t get me wrong, there are some plant based diet pros and cons of course, and it did take me a few of learning through trial and error exactly what my body needed in terms of protein and nutrient requirements.
-But, I got there, and this is exactly why I began this blog – to take the hard work out of it for you so you can get to higher level of health in a faster time.
+But, I got there in the end, and this is exactly why I began this blog; to take the hard work out of it for you so you can get to higher level of health in a faster time.

 Nutritional Requirements of Exercisers